django/channels/docs/topics/channel_layers.rst

 `channels_redis`_ is the only official Django-maintained channel layer supported for production use.
-The layer uses Redis as its backing store, and supports both a single-server and sharded configurations, as well as group support.
+The layer uses Redis as its backing store, and it supports both a single-server and sharded configurations as well as group support.
 To use this layer you'll need to install the `channels_redis`_ package.